mashaalyusufi02/mashaalyusufi02/README.md

 So, overall, my work helps understand the accuracy of these models, especially when the data doesn’t fit the typical smooth patterns one expects.
 I am also exploring methods on how to convert any empirical distribution to have properties of a normal distribution for the models concerned.

 Thesis Proposal Presentation Link: [Breaking a Gaussian Graphical Model.pdf](https://github.com/mashaalyusufi02/mashaalyusufi02/raw/main/Breaking%20a%20Gaussian%20Graphical%20Model.pdf)

+Key details about Proposal Presentation Experiments:
+Number of variables 'p' = 3
+Number of Observations 'n' = 1000
+Bayesian Posterior Distribution Computed.
+Bayesian Prior Used: Spike and Slab Prior
+Red Lines in Histogram: Maximum Likelihood Point Estimate
+data: True distribution of data is Normal (Gaussian).
+This data has mean=0 and variance=1 Misspecified distribution: t-distribution with 5 degrees of freedom, mean=0 and variance=1, t-distribution with 3 degrees of freedom, mean=0, and variance=1
+Key finding: Under a highly sparse Precision Matrix, increasing model misspecification tends to cause the likelihood estimates and marginal posterior probabilities to diverge more significantly from their true values.